 Dortmund deserve a huge pat on the back for selling Alcacer for £19.4m and buying Haaland for a fee just south of that, despite most — if not all — of Europe’s elite clubs circling Salzburg like a swarm of bloodthirsty vultures.

-He looks the full package already and the scary thing is, he is still only 20.
-The limits are boundless.
+He looks the full package already and the scary thing is, he is still only 21.
+The limits are boundless, though he may not be at Dortmund for too much longer.